jatinkrmalik/aqi-visualizer/README.md

 ## Project Structure

-The project is organized into the following modules:
+The project is organized into the following modules under `./src`:

 - `aqi_api.py`: Handles the fetching of AQI data from the environmental data API.
 - `image_generator.py`: Manages the generation of images and the addition of text overlays.